 Auto insurance rates are directly tied to the likelihood that someone will file a claim.
 And speeding increases the chance that you’ll get into an accident.
-It makes sense that a speeding ticket could have a pretty big effect on your insurance rates.
+It makes sense that if you get a speeding ticket insurance rates go up.

 But not so fast — there’s more nuance than you might suspect.